 Shenikwa’s business helps, families in special education matters: IEP/ Special Education, 504 / Americans with Disabilities Act (ADA), Admission Review and Dismissal (ARD), Manifestation Determination Review (MDR), Administrative Hearing and more.

 Mrs. Medlock provides Continuing Legal Education and professional services for families, attorneys, and paralegals on a variety of education subject matter: Administrative Hearing, Power of Attorney, Notary, Screen recording Audio Recording for hearings, meetings, subtitles, closed captioning and etc.

 Shenikwa Medlock finds that while often entrepreneurs and business owners have a passion for their work, they often leave out “the business” part of running their business.
 Encountering too many advocates and attorneys (especially individuals assisting underserved communities) going out of business, Shenikwa extended her business to helping other businesses shift their response to creating a sustainable business.
 Shenikwa communicates her wisdom of working as a business owner.
 Her expertise is identifying mental blocks to increase quality client acquisition and retention of clients as effective practices for a successful business.

 Her Volunteer efforts include Board of Directors, and Co-Chair of the Social Racial Equity Committee for Council of Parents Attorneys and Advocates.
 National Alliance on Mental Illness, she serves on the Leadership Team for the Dallas Southern Sector Affiliate and is a Facilitator for both NAMI Family Support Group and NAMI Basics.
 Prior to speaking and engaging on subjects of Special Education.
-I could make it longer… you can add, just keep in mind our entire package must be 15 pages or less.

 Pamela Fischl is a Mother of 6 Wonderful Children, God Blessed me with 4 of which are special needs.